 |Sounds clip||Stroke / Typing||Stroke / Typing||Stroke / Typing||Stroke / Typing||Stroke / Typing||Stroke / Typing|

-- Blue switches are a great choice for hardcore touch typists since these switches have a highly tactile nature, but they’re the loudest of all so your environment must tolerate some noise.
+- Blue switches are a great choice for hardcore touch typists since these switches have a highly tactile nature, but they’re the loudest of all so, if you’re in a shared environment, some noise will have to be tolerated..

-- Brown switches are also a good choice for typists because they’re tactile as well, though a lot less noisy than Blue switches.
+- Brown switches are also a good choice for typists because they’re tactile, and they are a lot less noisy than Blue switches.
 Given their internal construction these switches are easier to double-tap, making them preferred by gamers.

-- Black switches are similar to Red switches but stiffer, making them less prone to accidental key presses.
+- Black switches are similar to Red switches but stiffer, which makes them less prone to accidental key presses.

 - Clear switches are similar to Brown switches but stiffer.